vickimcfadden/GSA-Service-Delivery/README.md

 # GSA Service Delivery
-GSA's Office of the Deputy Administrator is establishing a new GSA Service Delivery team.
+The General Services Administration's ([GSA](https://www.gsa.gov/)) Office of the Deputy Administrator is establishing a new GSA Service Delivery team.
 This cross-functional team of technical experts' mission is to evolve and expand digital service delivery capabilities across GSA to meaningfully impact end-user experiences.

 The GSA Service Delivery team will pair with GSA programs to expand digital service capabilities and delivery of digital service to end-users.
 We will advocate for modern software development best practices – such as iterative development, product management, user-centered design, and acquisition strategies to support this work.